 The One Change Hospice Agencies Can Make to Improve Operations

-Burnout in healthcare is a real concern of today’s providers, and the areas of hospice and post-acute care are no exception.
-It’s costly, on a human and a financial level, and it can negatively impact patient experience and outcomes.
-Enlisting the help of an after-hours triage service can give providers a way to reduce these issues and, in turn, provide benefits to not only the agency, but the client and their patients as well.
+Burnout in healthcare is a real concern of today’s providers and the areas of hospice and post-acute care are no exception.
+It’s costly, on a human and a financial level and it can negatively impact patient experience and outcomes.
+Enlisting the help of an after-hours triage service can give providers a way to reduce these issues and, in turn, provide benefits to not only the agency but to the client and their patients as well.

 The Nursing Shortage

-According to a 2020 survey, hospice leaders worry more about staffing concerns than growing competition and new payment models.
-And for a good reason: the 2020-2021 turnover rate for hospice nurses is 22.8% .
+According to a 2020 survey, hospice leaders worry more about staffing concerns than the growing competition and new payment models.
+And for a good reason: the 2020-2021 turnover rate for hospice nurses is 22.8%.
 The American Nurses Association predicts that there will be more open nursing positions than any other profession in the United States through 2022.
-So, the question is: How can hospice organizations improve nurse job satisfaction, patient experience and cost-savings?
+Posing the question: how can hospice organizations improve nurse job satisfaction, patient experience and cost-savings?